Dog Age in Human Years

 Giant Dogs~7-9 yrs

-* Note: The first 2 years of a dog's life count for roughly 24 human years across all sizes.
+Note: The first 2 years of a dog's life count for roughly 24 human years across all sizes.
+After year 2, aging speed depends on adult size.

 What is This Tool